-While front-end collaboration, shopping and gaming solutions are at the forefront of public consciousness, public cloud and its enabling technologies are backstopping the massive shift to remote work and entertainment.
+While front-end collaboration, shopping, and gaming solutions are at the forefront of public consciousness, the public cloud and its enabling technologies are backstopping the massive shift to remote work and entertainment.

 Thus far, that unprecedented shift has gone off.
-As millions around the world work hard to stay productive, public cloud has enabled video conferencing, remote project collaboration, e-commerce, education, gaming and streaming video companies to meet unexpected-for demand.
+As millions of worldwide work hard to stay productive, the public cloud has enabled video conferencing, remote project collaboration, e-commerce, education, gaming, and streaming video companies to meet unexpected-for demand.

 is the only statement of AWS spokesperson

-Businesses and consumers appreciate the resilience that has been shown in recent weeks by front-end applications like Zoom, Skype and Slack, but it’s the back-end infrastructure of AWS, Microsoft Azure, and Google Cloud that are keeping those much-needed services running smoothly.
+Businesses and consumers appreciate the resilience that has been shown in recent weeks by front-end applications like Zoom, Skype, and Slack.
+Still, it’s the back-end infrastructure of AWS, Microsoft Azure, and Google Cloud that keep those much-needed services running smoothly.

 And it’s not just the hyperscalers that are rising to the challenge of a potentially transformative moment in the history of technology.

-Due to the coronavirus crisis the sudden shift to remote work and socialization also wouldn’t be possible without software solutions that enable rapid, secure and consistent deployment of application environments.
+Due to the coronavirus crisis, the sudden shift to remote work and socialization wouldn’t be possible without software solutions that enable rapid, secure, and consistent application environments.

 The cloud applications boom has fundamentally transformed how businesses operate.
 Virtually every application now runs in the cloud, making it easier than ever to acquire and leverage those applications to make businesses more agile and efficient.
 The most important that it has enabled a world of mobility where users can be productive from any location, as access to those applications is no longer restricted to being in the office.
 It has also made possible emergency work-from-home by the coronavirus outbreak.

 Cloud services companies allow customers to rent remote computing power, scaling up and down usage, and associated costs, as needed.
-The cloud has constantly changed the old model of organizations building and owning their servers and data centers, which takes time, requires large up-front capital outlays as well as ongoing maintenance costs, and leaves them with excess computing capacity that goes unused except during brief periods of peak demand.
+The cloud has constantly changed the old model of organizations building and owning their servers and data centers, which takes time, requires large up-front capital outlays, and ongoing maintenance costs.
+It leaves them with excess computing capacity that goes unused except during brief periods of peak demand.

 Sending users data directly to the cloud allows users to connect with speed and security as any amount of bandwidth—even the minimum 1000Mbps provided by Google Fiber, for example.